ed-asriyan/lottie-converter/README.md

 <hr/>

 ## How to use
-There are two options: run using [Docker](https://www.docker.com/) and run from source.
+There are 2 options:
+* Run using [Docker](https://www.docker.com/).
+One-line command, the option requires only Docker installed
+* Download and run compiled executable files.
+The option requires run-time dependecies installed

 ### Using Docker
 Replace with directory with Lottie animations / Telegram stickers and run: